 Become a supporter of The Catholic Talk Show on Patreon and get awesome gifts like mugs, hoodies, exclusive access, and more: http://bit.ly/SupportTheCatholicTalkShow

-In this episode of The Catholic Talk Show, the guys are joined by Brandon Vogt from Word on Fire Ministries to discuss essential books that every Catholic should read.
+In this episode of The Catholic Talk Show, the guys are joined by Jordan Watwood from Ave Rosary to discuss the Via Crucis or Stations of The Cross, and why every Catholic should practice this devotion.

 Sponsors: